hkjpotato/react-vis-project/README.md

 <br />
 ##<a name="second-stage">Second Stage (Improvement of the backend and whole architecture)</a>
 We have a prototyping working with our primary server at the first stage.
 However, the design of the backend is at very primary stage.
 And the CRUD function is not implemented.
-The reason is that:
+The reasons are:
  1. The information about what data should be stored is not totally clear at this stage.
  2. The manipulation of the data is not clear at this stage.
 We might need a RESTful API for our backend to work with frontend.
  3. I am still not professional in python, django and database.
 And I am not confident enough about the whole system design.